Torfkopp/masterarbeit/chapters/background/AI/ml.typ

 - Supervised Learning: In supervised learning, the algorithm is trained on a labeled dataset, which means that each training example is paired with an output label.
 The goal is to learn a mapping from inputs to outputs that can be used to predict the labels of new, unseen data.
 Common supervised learning algorithms include linear regression, decision trees, and neural networks.

 - Unsupervised Learning: Unsupervised learning deals with unlabeled data.
 The algorithm's goal is to identify underlying patterns or structures in the data without any specific guidance.
-Techniques such as clustering (e.g., k-means) and dimensionality reduction (e.g., principal component analysis) are typical examples of unsupervised learning.
+Techniques such as clustering (e.g. k-means) and dimensionality reduction (e.g. principal component analysis) are typical examples of unsupervised learning.

 - Semi-supervised Learning: This approach combines both labeled and unlabeled data to improve learning accuracy.
 It is particularly useful when labeling data is expensive or time-consuming.